Mikolaj Piskorski: Education and career to date

 Professor Piskorski received both his bachelor's and master's degrees from Christ's College at the University of Cambridge where he studied Economics and Politics.
 He also received a masters in Sociology and a Ph.D. in Organizational Behavior from Harvard University.

-After teaching at Stanford's Graduate School of Business, Misiek returned to Harvard in 2004 where he has taught classes such as Competing with Social Networks and Building and Sustaining Competitive Advantage to MBA students, along with several other classes in the executive education program.
+After teaching at Stanford's Graduate School of Business, Misiek returned to Harvard in 2004 where he taught first year MBA Strategy courses, and his own second year MBA elective Competing with Social Networks, along with several other courses in HBS executive education program.

 He wrote written a number of Harvard Business School cases on various social platforms, including Facebook, Zynga, LinkedIn, eHarmony, Twitter, MySpace, Friendster, Meetup, mixi, adMob, Wikipedia, and Yelp.
 Misiek has also written articles that have appeared in peer-reviewed publications such as American Journal of Sociology, Administrative Science Quarterly, Management Science, and Social Forces.
 He has also been cited by popular publications such as the New York Times, Business 2.0, and Investors Business Daily.